mdditt2000/openshift-4-7/enviroment/migration/migration.md

 This page is created to provide guidance on how to migrate and upgrade the following:

 * Migration from iApp ConfigMap using CCCL to AS3 ConfigMap
-* Upgrading from CIS 1.x to CIS 2.x using CCCL to AS3
+* Upgrading from CIS 1.x to CIS 2.1 and above using CCCL to AS3
 * Removing of _AS3 partition

 # Migration from iApp ConfigMap using CCCL to AS3 ConfigMap